Complete Robust Hybrid Systems Reachability: Axioms and Rules of

-\subsubsection{Real Arithmetic Foundation}
+\subsubsection{Real Arithmetic Foundation.}

 The foundational level of differential dynamic logic is the theory of real arithmetic.
-Because it is decidable \cite{Tarski10.1007/978-3-7091-9459-1_3}, real arithmetic can be taken as the basis on which the proof calculus is built.
+Because it is decidable \cite{Tarski10.1007/978-3-7091-9459-1_3}, real arithmetic is simply taken as the basic rule on which the proof calculus is built.
 The rule

 \begin{calculus} \cinferenceRule[qear|\usebox{\Rval}]{real arithmetic proof rule} { \linferenceRule[sequent] {\lclose} {\lsequent{\fmlsetb} {\fmlset}}\quad }{$\text{if}~\textstyle\landfold_{\fmlb\in\fmlsetb}\fmlb \limply \lorfold_{\fml\in\fmlsetb}\fml~\text{is valid in \reals}$} \end{calculus}